Mississippi lawmakers approve bill to create a state lottery

 Democratic Rep. Jeramey Anderson of Escatawpa voted for the bill Monday and against it Tuesday.
 He said he wanted a guarantee that a significant share of lottery money would go to education.

-"Killing the bill would have given us a better opportunity to negotiate," Anderson said.
+"Killing the bill would have given us a better opportunity to negotiate," said Anderson, who is running for a U.S. House seat.
 "Unfortunately, that didn't happen.
 I do support the lottery, but I support public education, as well."